Hakeem-Taha-06/6502-emu/README.md

 - Step through emulation one clock cycle at a time or run in continuous mode with configurable speed.
 - View the memory via the live memory viewer or the live pixel display.
 - Fully implemented 56 official opcodes across 13 addressing modes and cycle-accurate.
+- Write 6502 Assembly code.
+- Assemble and load into memory for quick testing.
+- Choose your own assembler (currently only supports vasm).

 ---
 ## Debug UI